-If you’re wondering whether the solutions and services your managed services provider (MSP) or value-added reseller (VAR) business provide are in demand from government agencies, the answer is easy to find.
+If you’re wondering whether the solutions and services your managed services provider (MSP) or value-added reseller (VAR) business provides are in demand from government agencies, the answer is easy to find.
 The details of government IT budgets are available online for your review and to assist with market research.

-The U.S. General Services Administration (GSA) lists vendors on its schedule in the information technology category providing solutions and services including:
+The U.S. General Services Administration (GSA) lists vendors on its schedule in the information technology category providing solutions and services, including:

 - Cloud computing